 Reckless Driving

 Also referred to as aggressive driving, this refers to drivers who exceed speed limits, tailgate, change lanes without looking, or make quick turns that endanger others.
-Speeding was involved in 260 fatal accidents in Georgia in 2019, according to the Georgia Governor’s Office of Highway Safety.

 Driving Under the Influence (DUI)